 Almonds are a good dietary source of iron

-Above all, athletes need iron, as it supports muscle metabolism and healthy connective tissue.
+Athletes should get adequate amounts of iron as well.
+It supports muscle metabolism and healthy connective tissue.
 Moreover, iron is necessary for physical growth, neurological development, cellular functioning, and the synthesis of some hormones.
-Inadequate intake of iron may delay muscle recovery after exercise, reduce muscle strength, and sport performance, as iron deficiency may reduce the supply of oxygen to muscle cells.[4,5]
+Inadequate intake of iron may delay muscle recovery after exercise, reduce muscle strength, and sport performance, as iron deficiency may reduce the supply of oxygen to muscle cells.[3,4]

 Athletes of bodybuilding need high doses of zinc

 The recommended daily dose of zinc is 11 mg for men and 8 mg for women.
-100g of almonds have 3.1 mg of zinc.
+Almonds are good dietary sources of zinc as well.

 Actually, zinc is necessary for muscle hypertrophy!
-Zinc plays a key role in protein synthesis, maintaining protein structure and stability.
-One in every ten human proteins is a zinc protein!
-Also, zinc helps muscles recover faster after intense exercise.
+Zinc plays a key role in protein synthesis, as well as maintaining protein structure and stability.
+Zinc is found in one in every ten human proteins!
+Also, zinc helps muscles recover faster after strenuous exercise.

 Calcium in almonds is necessary for bodybuilders